costinchelu/DOCS/Java Elements/Java Basics.md

 ## Serialization

+OBJECT DATA ->serialization -> STREAM OF BYTES ->deserialization -> OBJECT DATA

 When an object is transferred through the network, the object needs to be 'serialized'.
-Serialization converts the object state to serial bytes (byte array).
+Serialization converts the object state to serial bytes (byte array) which represents the class, version and internal state of the object.
+Purpose:
+- communication
+- persistence
+- caching (improve object creation performance)
+- cross JVM synchronization

 ## this' vs 'super'